dockfo/bootstrap-notify/README.md

-	hPosition	- display notification on the left or right side of the document body vPosition	- display notification at the top or at the bottom of the document body insertPosition	- display new notifications first or last hMargin		- distance in pixels from the top or bottom margin of the document body vMargin		- distance in pixels from the top or bottom margin of the document body notifyHeight	- true for auto height or height in pixels notifySpacing	- vertical spacing in pixels between notification
+	hPosition	- display notification on the left or right side of the document body vPosition	- display notification at the top or at the bottom of the document body insertPosition	- display new notifications first or last hMargin		- distance in pixels from the left or right margin of the document body vMargin		- distance in pixels from the top or bottom margin of the document body notifyHeight	- true for auto height or height in pixels notifySpacing	- vertical spacing in pixels between notification